giznaj/FleetCar/README.md

 # FleetCar
-Arduino project for an autonomous car
+Arduino project for an autonomous car that uses ultrasonice sensors for object detection

 ## Developed for Arduino hobbyists
 This Arduino project simulates an autonomous vehicle.
 It has some basic AI and/or autonomy that allows it to drive and correct for errors.